If my 1P account was suspended by Amazon, what should I do next?

 5. Store Feedback: You will be starting a new account on Amazon with 0 feedback.
 Feedback is a way that customers can rate how well you are doing your job.
 If you have too much negative feedback, you will be suspended.
 Other sellers who have more positive feedback will have a better chance of winning the BuyBox until your account gains traction and positive ratings.

 6. Inventory Forecasting: Amazon does not do any forecasting for you.
-You are responsible for creating ‘PO’ shipments into Amazon.
+You are responsible for creating ‘PO’ shipments into Amazon, likely managing them with ecommerce software.
 You still own the inventory when it is in FBA up until it sells to a consumer.

 7. Inventory Feeds: You will likely need to invest in or develop an inventory feed directly into Amazon Seller Central that automatically adjusts inventory levels and ability to ship.
+This can be done with Pattern's ecommerce tools.
 If you cancel too many orders due to out of stock issues, your account will be at risk of suspension.

 Challenges of selling 1P include: